Last updated on July 1st, 2026

 Activities: Swimming, cliff diving, and snorkeling

-Ka’anapali is one of the most popular beaches on the island!
-This beach is located in the Ka’anapali resort area, which was Hawaii’s first planned resort and has been a model for resort areas around the world.
+Ka’anapali is one of the most popular beaches on Maui!
+This beach is located in the Ka’anapali resort area.
+Which was Hawaii’s first planned resort and has been a model for resort areas around the world.

-The beach is also great for snorkeling and if you’re feeling adventurous, head to the more northern end of Ka’anapali Beach to Black Rock Beach, where there is a giant rock you can jump off of into the ocean.
+The beach is also great for snorkeling.
+If you’re feeling adventurous, head to the more northern end of Ka’anapali Beach to Black Rock Beach.
+There is a giant rock you can jump off of into the ocean.
 And if you’re staying until sunset, make sure to see the sunset ceremony at Black Rock!
-Every night at sunset, since 1963, a cliff diver will light torches along the cliffs and then jump off Black Rock, reenacting a feat by King Kahekili.
+Every night at sunset, since 1963, a cliff diver will light torches along the cliffs and then jump off Black Rock.
+He’s reenacting a feat by King Kahekili.

 Google Maps